 - Customer Portal Software helps customers stay informed on ticket status, track content updates, and more from a single touchpoint.

-- Ticket escalation and alerts can be modified to suit the needs of the business.
+- You can modify ticket escalation and alerts to suit the needs of the business.

 - Agents can review up to 120 days of history for any ticket.
 This includes any event, update, and notification.